 - archaeologist] study the pediment to realize that it is a pagan temple very much older than Yodism, magnificently preserved, but too "cursed" to have been able to shelter later Yodic dissidents

 - 3 pagan statues still intact can be sold for a good price.

-- 1/3** chance of the yeti coming back wet if players study the statues or enlarge the passage to bring them back.
+- 1/3** chance of the yeti coming back wet, if players study the statues or enlarge the passage to bring them back.

 Tunnel to the outside

 ------------------------